-Tensions Between Federal Government and PG&E Continue to Rise Over Deal With Fire Victims
+Federal Government Blasts PG&E’s Deal With Wildfire Victims

 Tensions between the U.S. government and Pacific Gas & Electric are boiling over as the two sides battle over whether a taxpayer-funded agency should be allowed to stake a claim on a $13.5 billion settlement covering most of the losses from catastrophic wildfires blamed on the bankrupt utility.